-- that the vast majority of houses surveyed had not been significantly remodeled
+determined that the vast majority of houses surveyed had not been significantly remodeled

-- that much of this work could easily be more sympathetic and respectful of this historic character.
+stated that much of this work could easily be more sympathetic and respectful of this historic character.

-- recommended nomination of Monte Vista and College View Additions for listing on the state and national Registers of Historic Places.
+recommended nomination of Monte Vista and College View additions for listing on the state and national Registers of Historic Places.

-Historic District RegisteredIn 1997 the City contracted with consulting historian David Kammer to document the Twentieth Century Suburban Growth of Albuquerque with the National Park Service.
-In 1998 the Monte VIsta and College View Historic District was listed in the NM Register of Cultural Places.
+Historic District RegisteredIn 1997 the City contracted with consulting historian and Nob Hilleño David Kammer to document The Twentieth Century Suburban Growth of Albuquerque with the National Park Service.
+In 1998 the Monte Vista and College View Historic District was listed in the New Mexico Register of Cultural Places.
 In 2000 the City contracted with Kammer to prepare the nomination of the Monte Vista and College View Additions as a National Historic District.
-With input from owners the District was listed in the National Register on August 3, 2001.
+With input from property owners the District was listed in the National Register on August 3, 2001.